zzell/ke/readme.md

 2) Reflection goes from reflection object to interface value.
 3) To modify a reflection object, the value must be settable.
 Settable value - pointer value.

+### Blank identifier
+`_` place holder where value is not needed.

+### Dependencie injection
+Pattern bridge.

+Dependency injection (DI) is a style of writing code such that the dependencies of a particular object (or, in go, a struct) are provided at the time the object is initialized.
+Object is not responsible to initialize dependencies.

 ## Tools & Ecosystem :bulb:
 ## Go Concurrency :bulb: